-- Stored in an airtight container, these muffins will stay fresh at room temperature for up to three days.
+- Stored in an airtight container, these muffins will stay fresh at room temperature for up to 3 days.
 Alternatively, you can freeze the muffins for up to 2 months if tightly wrapped in plastic wrap.

-- If desired, you can substitute frozen bananas in this recipe.
+- Frozen Bananas: If desired, you can substitute frozen bananas in this recipe.
 Simply let them thaw to room temperature before using.
 When my bananas start to get really ripe, I like to stash them in the freezer to use for recipes like this.

-- If you want, you can throw in some walnuts or chocolate chips to give these muffins an extra flavor boost.
+- Add-Ins: If you want, you can throw in some walnuts or chocolate chips to give these muffins an extra flavor boost.
 Simply add in about 1/2 cup of whatever ingredient you choose and follow the rest of the recipe as written.

 Keywords: muffins, banana muffins, banana crumb muffins, banana bread